All the CX goodness—straight to your inbox

 Some common benefits companies see with providing excellent customer service are the following:

-Consequences of bad customer service
+The consequences of poor customer service

 Lousy customer service drives customers away and damages your company’s reputation.
 In a competitive market, consistently poor service can significantly hinder growth.

 • Decreased customer satisfaction: Providing bad customer service creates unhappy customers who are likely to tell friends or colleagues about their service experience.
-Ultimately, this results in less loyalty and potential damage to your company’s brand.
+Ultimately, this results in less loyalty and potential damage to your brand.

 • Lower conversation rate: A bad reputation for customer service can reach potential customers, resulting in a lower conversion rate.
 Likewise, if you’re not providing excellent customer service throughout the sales process, this could be seen as a red flag, leading prospects away from you and to your competitors.

 Delivering excellent customer service is essential, but it’s not always easy.
 It takes the right people, practical training, processes, and resources.
-Let’s look at some common shortcomings in customer service and how to address each type of service issue.

 When an agent is rude